rdevries-thoughtworks/leap_se/pages/docs/platform/details/development.md

 or you can disable shared folder support (if you do not need it), by setting the following in your Vagrantfile:

     config.vm.synced_folder "src/", "/srv/website", disabled: trueconfig.vm.synced_folder "src/", "/srv/website", disabled: true

+if you are wanting this disabled for all the leap vagrant integration, you can add this to ~/.leaprc:

+    @custom_vagrant_vm_line = 'config.vm.synced_folder "src/", "/srv/website", disabled: true'